AndrewTweddle/CodingExercises/readme.md

 * Unit test
   * If there are multiple algorithms to test, create a base class and a derived unit test class per implementation
 * Code review
-  * Look at the code critically and refactor, add TODO's or make a note of areas that could be improved
+  * Look at the code critically
+  * Refactor, add TODO's or make a note of areas that could be improved

 ## C\#